darktjm/gamesup/README.md

 have to apply wine-dir64.patch.
 Otherwise, any attempt to run a GOG.com installer in a 64-bit prefix will fail.

-As to gecko and mono, I install them in the reference directories, but
+As to gecko and mono, I install them in the reference directories, but do not normally replicate that bit to the games' prefix.
+In fact, I have not found one game that benefits from either of these, and all mono does is prevent installation of (working) .NET from MS for the games that need it.

 Usage:  dowine [options] exefile args